ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/dataframe-to-string-convert-failed.md

-# Error - Failed to convert panda dataframe to string.
+# Error - Failed to convert panda dataframe to string

 ## When it occurs